 If you must move into alternative accommodation, our Home Services team will, if necessary, arrange for your removals company to store your removal items and for them to be re-delivered when your home is ready.

 In the absence of temporary Service Family Accommodation being available we will arrange for you and your family to stay in a nearby hotel.
-If this happens, your Housing Officer will stay in close contact as we urgently get a home ready.
+If this happens, your Housing Officer will stay in close contact.